FIRST-Tech-Challenge/ftcdocs/docs/source/cad_resources/solidworks/solidworks.rst

 Obtaining SOLIDWORKS® Software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dassault Systèmes makes software available to all *FIRST* teams via the *FIRST* `SOLIDWORKS Desktop & SOLIDWORKS Cloud Sponsorship Page <https://www.solidworks.com/product/students/first-robotics-students>`__.
+Dassault Systèmes makes select software available to all *FIRST* teams.

+.. note:: As of the 2022-2023 season, Dassault Systèmes is changing their software application process. **More Details to be announced by Kickoff**.
+All teams who would like to request software should create a 3DEXPERIENCE ID regardless of whether you're requesting desktop or cloud-based software.

 Dassault Systèmes provides both cloud-based and desktop-based tools to *FIRST* teams.
 Teams must:

 1.  `Create a 3DEXPERIENCE ID <https://eu1-ds-iam.3dexperience.3ds.com/login>`__
     if you don't have one.
-2.  `Apply to request your license <https://www.solidworks.com/product/students/get-your-license>`__.
+2. Apply to request your license (**more details coming soon**).

 SOLIDWORKS® Training Videos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^